 Long ago, someone at Mary Kay Inc. came up with this silly idea of calling Mary Kay a “dual-level marketing” program.
 Apparently, they didn’t like the fact that the system the company uses is multi-level marketing (MLM) so they made up a new name that they try to differentiate from MLM.

 What, you ask, is dual-level marketing?

 From Mary Kay’s Legalease:

 “There is one wholesale sale (Company to Independent Beauty Consultant) and one retail sale (from Beauty Consultant to customer) of Mary Kay products.
-There are no levels of wholesales between the Company and the consumer through which products pass at varying discounts before sales.
-Thus everyone, …. purchases all cosmetic products directly from the Company at the same published wholesale prices for resale to consumers of their choice.
-Everyone has the opportunity to buy at the same discount irrespective of their level within the independent sales force career path.”
+Thus everyone, whether Independent Beauty Consultant or Independent Sales Director purchases all products directly from the Company at the same published wholesale prices specifically for resale to retail customers.
+Each member of the independent sales force has the opportunity to buy at the same discount irrespective of their place within the independent sales force career path.”

 What I find really interesting is that the company always mentions that everyone buys from the company at the same wholesale price.
 There are no different discounts for people at different levels of the pyramid.
 THAT’S NOT TRUE!

 Horrors, you say?
 Yes, horrors!
 Sales directors DO buy at a different discount from everyone else.
 Each and every sales director receives a commission of 9% to 13% on HER OWN PURCHASES of product from Mary Kay.
 That means she, in effect, buys at a greater discount than consultants.